 From Dame Ellen MacArthur’s early inspiration to how we got to where we are today.

-Find out more about Finn's Story
+Find out more about Callum's Story

 Find out more about the trips Support the Trust